Kwenta/token/README.md

 Any escrowed Kwenta can also be staked back into StakingRewards, boosting potential rewards for stakers.
 When staked, tokens are not transferred, but an “escrowedBalance” is accounted for in StakingRewards.
 There is additional logic to make sure sufficient Kwenta is unstaked when vesting rewards.

 Another mechanism introduced here is a linearly decaying vesting fee that allows beneficiaries to vest early – at a cost.
 Immediate vesting is subject to a fee that is 80% of the escrowed amount.
 It falls to 0% as the reward reaches the end of the escrow duration.
-The fee is burned.
+The fee is sent to the kwenta treasury.

 ### MerkleDistributor.sol